-First thing first, this post is not generic to saving money but specific and detailed with early retirement and financial freedom as the focus.
-If you do not know what is financial freedom, read this post first.
-I will also encourage you to read about FIRE and watch this video.
-If you are here to learn to save money so that you can retire early and gain financial independence you need to have a solid plan.
-Here is a detailed guide to help you calculate how soon you can retire based on your current financial condition.
-You need to figure out that based on your current income sources and expenses how much you can save, and if you save that much in how many years you can retire?
+First, this post is not generic for saving money but specific and detailed, with early retirement and financial freedom as the focus.
+If you do not know about financial freedom, read this post first.
+If you are here to learn to save money to retire early and gain financial independence, you need to have a solid plan.
+Based on your current income sources and expenses, you need to figure out how much you can save and how many years you can retire if you save that much.
 Not happy with the outcome?
-Here is what you can do to save more money to change the number of years you can retire in.
+Here is what you can do to save more money to change the number of years you can retire.

 - Cut down your expenses

-Before I move on to the ideas to increase your monthly saving I will like to pitch two ideas which will help you to stay focused on your goal and more organized.
+Before I move on to the ideas to increase your monthly saving, I would like to pitch two ideas that will help you stay focused on your goal and be more organized.

 How to Spend Less and Save More?

-Or you can get this amazing app Every Dollar for free to track down both your income and expenses.
-It helps you work on multiple devices and sync your data across your devices so you can have access to your budget wherever you are.
-Do this for three to four months and figure out your average monthly expenses.
-Now that you know your monthly expenses, the money you earn and how much you actually need to save it should be easy to calculate the amount by which you need to cut down your expenses.
+Or you can get this amazing app, Every Dollar, for free to track your income and expenses.
+It helps you work on multiple devices and sync your data across your devices so you can access your budget wherever you are.
+Do this for three to four months and determine your average monthly expenses.
+Now that you know your monthly expenses, the money you earn, and how much you need to save, it should be easy to calculate the amount you need to cut down your expenses.

 2. Throw Your Credit Card Out of Window

-Research backs up the fact that if you are paying via credit card you end up spending more than if you were paying in cash.
+Research backs up the fact that if you are paying via credit card, you spend more than if you were paying in cash.
 Credit cards have to be one of the worst scams in the world that are legal.
-They make you believe you have the money that you don’t have and encourage you to spend the money you don’t have and if you cannot return the money that you never had, they charge you interest!
+They make you believe you have the money you don’t have and encourage you to spend the money you don’t have, and if you cannot return the money you never had, they charge you interest!
 Get rid of that nasty thing right away.
-If you must shop online or hate to carry cash with you opt for a debit card, that way you only spend the money you actually have in your account.
+If you must shop online or hate to carry cash with you, opt for a debit card; that way, you only spend your money in your account.

 3. Get Rid of all the Debit

 Another approach to paying off the debt is Avalanche Method by paying the highest interest rate loan (bad debt) first.
-This way the interest that is eating your income more will go down quicker.
-The plan is to pay the minimum payment amount of all your debts and put extra money into paying back for the debt with the highest interest rate.
+This way, the interest that is eating your income more will decrease quicker.
+The plan is to pay the minimum payment of all your debts and put extra money into paying back the debt with the highest interest rate.
 Once that highest interest rate loan is paid off, you can move to the second highest one.
-Read more strategies to pay off your debit here.
+Read more strategies to pay off your debt here.

-You should also consider refinancing your monthly car payments and mortgage installments to a lower interest rate options.
-It’s crazy how some people are not even aware that these options exist and just opt for smaller installments for longer duration without knowing it means more interest to pay.
-This can save you some serious money and you will be debt free sooner.
+You should also consider refinancing your monthly car payments and mortgage instalments to lower interest rate options.
+It’s crazy how some people are unaware that these options exist and just opt for smaller instalments for longer duration without knowing it means more interest to pay.
+This can save you some serious money and make you debt-free sooner.

 4. Backup plan Savings

-Convert one of your bank accounts to save money and automate your savings by set up your bank accounts to automatically transfer 10 to 20% of your paycheck in the saving account.
-This called Pay Yourself First Strategy which lets you save before you even start spending; this way saving comes before spending.
-This will be a great start to saving money as It will help you save money without actually doing anything actively about it.
+Convert one of your bank accounts to save money and automate your savings by setting up your bank accounts to automatically transfer 10 to 20% of your paycheck into the savings account.
+This is called the Pay Yourself First Strategy, which lets you save before you even start spending; this way, saving comes before spending.
+This will be a great start to saving money as It will help you save money without actively doing anything about it.

-- Buy clothes and shoes only when you absolutely have to (this goes for every other thing you purchase too).
+- Buy clothes and shoes only when you have to (this goes for everything you purchase too).
 Instead, mix and match to achieve a new look with old clothes.b

-- Repurpose your wardrobe by converting worn out pants in shorts and dresses in to crop tops.
+- Repurpose your wardrobe by converting worn-out pants into shorts and dresses into crop tops.

-- Stop buying ornaments, decoration pieces and jewelry for yourself.
+- Stop buying ornaments, decoration pieces, and jewellery for yourself.
 You do not need that junk.

 - Buy smaller packaging of makeup products so that you pay for only the amount you will be using before it expires.
-Here is the list of some high end branded makeup products for less than 10$.
+Here is a list of some high-end branded makeup products for less than 10$.

-- When going shopping, make a list of things you “need” and stick to it.
-Do not indulge in impulsive buying of unnecessary items.
+- When shopping, make a list of things you “need” and stick to it; do not indulge in impulsive buying of unnecessary items.

-- Frequent dollar store and see what utilities and stationery you can get from there are an alternative to relatively expensive options you buy otherwise.
+- Frequent dollar stores and see what utilities and stationary you can get from there are an alternative to relatively expensive options you buy otherwise.

 - Subscribe to offers for free samples and trial packages.